Encoding a qubit with Majorana modes in superconducting circuits

-(i)~{\it Charge-qubit array}.
-For the array of charge qubits shown in Fig.~\ref{fig1}(a), every pair of nearest-neighbor qubits are coupled by a large Josephson junction acting as an effective inductance.
+{\it (1)~Charge-qubit array.} For the array of charge qubits shown in Figure~1(a), every pair of nearest-neighbor qubits are coupled by a large Josephson junction acting as an effective inductance.
 The non-nearest-neighbor qubits can also be coupled via these large Josephson junctions, but the interactions are negligibly small.
 Here we assume that all charge qubits are identical and that all large junctions are equal to each other.
-When leading terms are considered, the Hamiltonian of the charge-qubit array can be written as
+When leading terms are considered, the Hamiltonian of this charge-qubit array can be written as

-with $\mu=\frac{1}{2}E_{\rm ch}(1-C_gV_g/e)$, $E_J(\Phi_q)=E_{J0}\cos(\pi\Phi_q/\Phi_0)$, and the interqubit coupling is given by~\cite{YTN-PRB}
+with $\mu=\frac{1}{2}E_{\rm ch}(1-C_gV_g/e)$, $\nu=E_{J0}\cos(\pi\Phi_q/\Phi_0)$, and the interqubit coupling is given by~\cite{YTN-PRB}